 - 12 months full-time or 24 months part-time

 - Entry requirements

-We normally look for a UK bachelor degree with first or upper second class honours (2:1) degree from a UK university, or the overseas equivalent, in any discipline.
+We normally look for a First or Upper Second class honours degree (2:1, with 60% average) from a UK university or the overseas equivalent.

 When assessing your academic record we take into account your grade average , position in class, references and the standing of the institution where you studied your qualification.

 - How to apply